asheroto/Faster-Photoshop/README.md

 ## Installation:
 - Install [AutoHotkey](https://www.autohotkey.com/) if not already installed
-- Download zip file from Releases and extract
+- [Download the zip file](https://github.com/asheroto/Faster-Photoshop/releases/latest/download/Faster-Photoshop.zip) from [Releases](https://github.com/asheroto/Faster-Photoshop/releases) and extract files
 - Leave `pssuspend.exe` and `pssuspend64.exe` in the same directory as the **ahk** file
 - Start > search for **Task Scheduler**, and open it
 	- Go to **Action** > **Create Task**